Jin-Cha-Ji Border Region: Naming

 This was called the Shanxi-Chahar-Hebei Anti-Japanese Base Area, often referred to as a communist Border Area or Liberated Area.
 The abbreviated names of the three provinces were often used to describe the area, thus it was known as Jin-Cha-Ji in modern transliteration.
 In older Western literature it was often called Chin-Cha-Ki.
 Note that the term Border Area was used in official descriptions, for example, the postal service, set up in November 1937, was named the Shanxi-Hebei-Chahar Border Area Provisional Post.
-(Renamed the Shanxi-Chahar-Hebei Border Area Provisional Post in January 1938).